To download a copy of this handbook, click here

 A philosophy of education that supports inclusionary practices can only be developed through a total school and community commitment toward providing students with educational experiences that will prepare them for leadership in the 21st century.

 (End of Policy 2211)

 The Board of Education declares it to be the policy of this district to provide an equal opportunity for all students, regardless of race, color, disability, religion, sex, ancestry, age, national origin, place of residence within the boundaries of the district, or social or economic background, to learn through the curriculum offered in this district.

-The following individuals serve as the District Section 504/ADA Compliance Officers:
+The following individual serves as the District Section 504/ADA Compliance Officer:

 Student Support Services

 Dublin City Schools offers many services to ensure equal opportunity for all children, including enrichment services, early childhood education, academic intervention, Title I math, reading support programs, services to support English language learners, home instruction, special education, and related services such as speech and language therapy, physical therapy, occupational therapy, adapted physical education services, psychological services, mental health services, and transportation.
 Support is also available through our school counselors, substance use disorder counselors, school nurses, student support specialists and alternative education opportunities.

 Parents who are in need of effective language assistance with respect to school programs and activities are entitled to these services from Dublin City Schools free of charge.
 Parents who self-identify as Limited English Proficient in at least one area (speaking, reading, writing and/or understanding English) may contact Dublin City Schools at firstname.lastname@example.org for language support.
 Please be sure to include your full name and school(s).